Zhxx-R/E2E/README.md

 **4. Adapt to Your Platform**
 + You need to change `env: simulation` at the end of `test_yopo_ros.py` to `env: 435` (this affects the unit of the depth image), and modify the odometry to your own topic (in the NWU frame).

-+ Configure your depth camera to match the training configuration (the pre-trained weights use a 16:9 resolution and a 90° FOV; for RealSense, you can set the resolution in launch file to 480×270).
++ Configure your depth camera to match the training configuration (the pre-trained weights use a 16:9 resolution and a 90° FOV; for RealSense, you can set the resolution in ROS-driver file to 480×270).

 + You may want to use the position controller like traditional planners in real flight to make it compatible with your controller.
 You should change `plan_from_reference: False` to `True` at the end of `test_yopo_ros.py`.
 You can test the changes in simulation using the position controller: `roslaunch so3_quadrotor_simulator simulator_position_control.launch
 `